nardiewa/resumes/Amy-Pippa-Nardie-Warner-9eaeefe9-9306-489e-96c2-d14864320797.md

 **Weatherhead East Asian Institute** | IT Administrative Assistant
 Dec 2018 - Present

 Overhauled the design of the Institute’s website to create a fresh brand for 70th Anniversary.
 Redesigned the information architecture to maintain consistency and clarity for users.

-As part of my role as lead IT support, I organized and maintained website and digital information for the Institute.
-This included restructuring the share drive to ensure better longevity for the Institute’s information.
+As part of my role as lead IT support, I organized and maintained website and digital information for the Institute, creating graphics and content as needed.
+This included restructuring the archiving system and share drive organization to ensure longevity for the Institute’s information.

 **eupnea** | UX/UI Designer
 Sept 2019 - Present

-Independently designed and tested a responsive ecommerce site that highlighted eupnea’s philosophy and creative process in an effort to establish trust and an easy shopping experience with a wider customer base.
+Independently conducted user research, designed and tested mid and high-fidelty prototypes for a responsive ecommerce site that highlighted eupnea’s philosophy and creative process in an effort to establish trust and an easy shopping experience with a wider customer base.

 **University of Chicago** | Graduate Student Research Assistant
 Sept 2016 - Aug 2017

-Facilitating the principal investigator’s goals, I dealt with a variety of qualitative and quantitative data.
-Translating when necessary, I digitized archived primary sources and proceeded to synthesize information into digestible deliverables for the PI.
+Facilitating the principal investigator’s research objectives, I handled a variety of qualitative and quantitative data.
+Translating (French) when necessary, I digitized archived-primary sources and proceeded to synthesize information into digestible deliverables for the PI.

 **New Pathway Education** | Head Teacher
 Sept 2013 - Aug 2014

-Collaborated with team members to create a new curriculum for the middle school program, and led the redesign of the program’s brand.
+>Collaborated with team members to create a new curriculum for the middle school program, and led the redesign of the program’s brand.
 I also taught classes of 5-15 students daily, trained on-boarding teachers, and represented the company at information and fundraising sessions.

 ### Projects